jp34/jp34.github.io/README.txt

 - Inky's target is not the same, I could have made it the same but it would have taken too long.
 - Clyde's target is similar as in the real game.

-If your reading this, sorry for such a long README, I've had no one to talk to about this since I started :D

-2324 Lines
-27 Files